EthanWadsworth/cse110-sp21-group28/admin/meetings/retrospectiveAndTeamStatusMeeting.md

 ### Agile Team Status Video
 - Read about the agile team status video and go through it as a team
-- Go through this as teams (breakout rooms)
+- Plan what we want to say as teams (breakout rooms)
 - We came together as a group and presented what we had in the meeting itself (Ethan T. recorded each part)
 - Lastly, we designated (Allen Cheung) to splice the recordings of the messages together.